 Welcome to Bellerive FCJ Catholic CollegeFrom our Headteacher Mrs N Howlett BSc, MSc, NPQH

-It gives me great pleasure to introduce myself as the new Headteacher of Bellerive FCJ Catholic College.
-I am honoured and privileged to have been appointed by the Governors and Trustees to lead such a wonderful school.
-I am determined that this school will continue the success it has worked hard to achieve.
+It gives me great pleasure to introduce myself as the Headteacher of Bellerive FCJ Catholic College.
+I am honoured and privileged to be the headteacher of this wonderful school that has been educating girls in Liverpool for the past 177 years.